-The 1916-D Mercury Dime represents one of the most well known key date coins of the 20th century.
+The 1916-D Mercury Dime (Buy on eBay) represents one of the most well-known key date coins of the 20th century.
 During a time when the hobby of coin collecting was increasing in popularity, many beginning collectors sought to acquire the coin from circulation to complete their sets.
 With a mintage of just 264,000 pieces, the likelihood of encountering the issue in loose change was remote but not impossible.
-Whether or not the search was successful, the thrill of the chase and the appreciation for low mintage issues would provide a shared foundational experience for a generation of collectors.
+Whether or not the search was successful, the thrill of the hunt and the appreciation for low mintage issues would provide a shared foundational experience for a generation of collectors.

 The mintage of the 1916-D Mercury Dime is by far the lowest of the series and in fact the lowest mintage for a circulating dime of the entire 20th century.
-The Denver Mint struck just 264,000 examples of the coin which were delivered in November 1916.
-At this time it is believed that a decision was made to focus production on the quarter for the duration of the year and forgo other denominations.
+Whereas the Philadelphia Mint would strike more than 22 million dimes featuring the new design, the Denver Mint struck just 264,000 examples which were delivered in November 1916.
+It is believed that a decision was made at this time to focus production on the quarter for the duration of the year and forgo other denominations.
 This is supported by delivery reports which show a sudden increase in quarters for both November and December 1916.

 Finest Known and Values

-The majority of examples of the 1916-D Mercury Dime immediately went into circulation after being struck, resulting in only a small number of uncirculated survivors.
-Coins graded MS65 and higher are particularly difficult to find.
+The majority of examples of the 1916-D Mercury Dime immediately went into circulation after being struck, resulting in a relatively small proportion of uncirculated survivors.
+Coins graded MS-65 and higher are particularly difficult to find.
 Circulated examples are more available, but remain expensive, due to the high demand for this rare issue.

 The value of heavily circulated examples of this key date in very low grades can be as much as $500 each.
 For lightly circulated pieces, the price shows a strong increase.
 As an example, a nicely circulated VF specimen, certified by PCGS, can easily bring $3,000 to $4,000 at public auction.

-While the majority of uncirculated 1916-D Mercury Dimes have been certified with the FB designation, there are also some high grade examples without the designation.
-These coins usually trade for much smaller amounts than the examples that have been certified with Full-Bands, although they remain far from easy to find, and offerings are scarce.
-PCGS has graded a single MS66 as the finest example with just a handful graded MS65.
-NGC has graded two examples in MS66 as the finest without the FB designation.
+While the majority of uncirculated 1916-D Mercury Dimes have been certified with the FB designation, there are also some high-grade examples without the designation.
+These coins usually trade for much smaller premiums compared to examples certified with Full Bands, although offerings are scarce.
+PCGS has graded a single MS-66 as the finest example with just a handful graded MS-65.
+NGC has graded two examples in MS-66 as the finest without the FB designation.